symlex/symlex/README.md

 Today, the framework is in use for a number of applications I worked on for my [clients](https://lastzero.net/about/).
 Some of them had Symfony before and did the change because they were drowning in complexity and suffered from response times well above 200ms.
-Symlex brought them back on track.
+Symlex brought them back on track without big changes to their existing code base.

 Key Features
 ------------